hyndex/libslac/README.rst

 Simple ISO15118-3 SLAC library.

 This repository contains a minimal implementation of the ISO15118-3 Signal Level Attenuation Characterization (SLAC) protocol.
-It can be used in desktop applications and embedded systems alike.
-The library is designed with a small dependency footprint and focuses on providing the core data structures and helper functions required to implement the SLAC handshake.
+It targets ESP32 microcontrollers using the Arduino framework.
+The library has a small dependency footprint and focuses on providing the core data structures and helper functions required to implement the SLAC handshake.

 .. contents:: Table of Contents
    :depth: 2